-Item Ports, panels, and components lcon Description 1 Hard drives/SSDs N/A 2.5-inch hard drive/SSDs are supported.
+Item Ports, panels, and components lcon Description 1 Hard drive/SSD N/A 2.5-inch hard drive/SSDs are supported.
 For more information, see the Technical specifications section.
-2 USB 3.0 port S9<- Enables you to connect USB devices to the system.
+2 USB port \$\$ <- The USB port is USB 3.0 compliant.
 3 iDRAC Direct port 4, The iDRAC Direct port is micro USB 2.0-compliant.
 This port enables you to access the iDRAC Direct features.
 For more information, see the Integrated Dell Remote Access Controller User's Guide at www.dell.com/poweredgemanuals.
 4 iDRAC Direct LED indicator N/A The iDRAC Direct LED indicator lights up to indicate that the iDRAC Direct port is actively connected to a device.
 For more information, see the iDRAC Direct LED indicator codes section.
-5 Status indicator 2 Provides information about the status of the system.
-For more information, see the Health status indicator section.